FrankvdStam/SoulSplitter/README.md

 Contains code from Nordgaren's DS2(S)-meta tool, which can be found here:
 https://github.com/Nordgaren/DS2S-META
 https://github.com/Nordgaren/DS2-META
+Also had some help reading the inventory in Elden Ring from Nordgaren's ERD tools: https://github.com/Nordgaren/Erd-Tools

 I use Clion and Resharper from jetbrains to develop SoulSplitter.
 They have been giving me a free opensource license to use all their products for non-comercial use for a couple years now.
 Totally awesome, thanks Jetbrains!